 Just as on Palm Sunday when Jesus entered Jerusalem on a donkey with the people cheering for Him, the angels, the twenty-four elders, and the Christ-followers will be celebrating Jesus’ coming.
 Jesus will return to us some day.
 It will be His Second Coming.
 He will come to completely rule, control, and reign over the earth, the heaven, and the universe.

 And I saw heaven opened, and behold, a white horse, and He who sat on it is called Faithful and True, and in righteousness He judges and wages war.
 His eyes are a flame of fire, and on His head are many diadems; and He has a name written on Him which no one knows except Himself.
 He is clothed with a robe dipped in blood, and His name is called The Word of God.
 And the armies which are in heaven, clothed in fine linen, white and clean, were following Him on white horses.
 From His mouth comes a sharp sword, so that with it He may strike down the nations, and He will rule them with a rod of iron; and He treads the wine press of the fierce wrath of God, the Almighty.
 And on His robe and on His thigh He has a name written, “KING OF KINGS, AND LORD OF LORDS.”
-(NASB) Rev. 19:11-16
+Revelation 19:11-16 (NASB)

 The scene will be awesome.
 Jesus, the Faithful and True, will come down from heaven with an army.
 Satan, the demons, the Anti-Christ, and the armies of the world may be bold and brave at His appearing, but they will be defeated.
 It will be too late for those who are afraid, because God will have already given them opportunities and warnings to repent.
-We have already seen that in Rev. 7:4-17; 11:1-13; and 14:1-12.
+We have already seen that in Revelation 7:4-17; 11:1-13; and 14:1-12.
 They had their opportunity and now the end has come.

 He said He would come, and He will.
 Notice that He comes to wage war in righteousness.
 Those who say that Jesus was a pacifist have missed this verse.
 He hates sin and evil, and there is only one way to remove it.
 The next time He comes to this unbelieving and unrepentant world, a world that has rejected Jesus Christ, our omnipotent God will come to wage war.
 It will be time to remove evil and those who love sin and do not love God.

-We have seen descriptions of Jesus like these before in Rev. 1:14 and Rev. 2:18.
+We have seen descriptions of Jesus like these before in Revelation 1:14 and Revelation 2:18.
 His robe will have blood on it.
 This is a reminder of His death for our sins.
 His name will be the Word of God.
 Did you know that the Greek word for “word” is RHEMA?
 It is the Greek word used to refer to the actual words we speak.
 Jesus’ name refers to the very words spoken by God.
 When He speaks, God is speaking.

 He will come with an army.
 The army is the multitude of saints or Christ-followers.
 These are the ones who were described as being clothed in fine linen in verse 8.
 They are dressed in the righteousness of Jesus – all in white.
 They are Christians.